eddiedale/index-theme/README.md

-# Index – A simple project listing and blog theme for Kirby
+# Index – A minimal portfolio and blog theme for Kirby CMS

 ![Screenshot of the Index Theme for Kirby CMS](kirby-index-theme-screenshot.jpg)

-A minimal Kirby theme for blogs and portfolios.
+A minimal portfolio and blog theme for Kirby CMS.
 Built for Kirby 5 + PHP 8.4.

 Index is built for easy updates, not elaborate structure.
 No menu, no case studies, no complex navigation – because in my experience, that's where people get stuck and stop updating their portfolios.